Badgerati/Pode/docs/Tutorials/OpenAPI.md

 # plus a bookmark page with the link to all documentation
 Enable-PodeOAViewer -Type Bookmarks -Path '/docs'
 ```

 ## Multiple OpenAPI definition

-Is possible to have multiple OpenAPI definitions inside the same Server instance.
-This feature can be very usefull in situatione like:
+It's possible to create multiple OpenAPI definitions inside the same Server instance.
+This feature could be useful in situations such as:

-- Multiple versions of the OpenAPI specification for different use case
+* Multiple versions of the OpenAPI specification for different use cases
-- Same OpenAPI but with one using the OpenAPI spec 3.0.3 and another using 3.1.0
+* The same OpenAPI definition, but one using OpenAPI v3.0.3 and another using v3.1.0
-- Different APIs based on the IP or URL
+* Different APIs based on the IP or URL

 ### How to use it
-Any Pode funtion that interact with OpenAPI as a `-DefinitionTag` [string[]] parameter.
-Here you can be specify what definition you are going to interact.
+Any Pode function that interacts with OpenAPI has a `-DefinitionTag` `[string[]]` parameter available.
+This allows you to specify within which OpenAPI definition(s) the API's definition should be available.

+!!! note
-Note These function accept a simple string not an array
+    These functions accept a simple string, and not an array

-- `Get-PodeOADefinition`
+    * `Get-PodeOADefinition`
-- `Enable-PodeOpenApi`
+    * `Enable-PodeOpenApi`
-- `Enable-PodeOAViewer`
+    * `Enable-PodeOAViewer`
-- `Add-PodeOAInfo`
+    * `Add-PodeOAInfo`
-- `Test-PodeOAJsonSchemaCompliance`
+    * `Test-PodeOAJsonSchemaCompliance`

+!!!

 A new OpenAPI definition has to be created using the `Enable-PodeOpenApi` function